Sex/Crime – a twisted tale that explores the darkness lurking within hookup culture

 When I saw the show at The Glory, there were moments of dark humour but it was a pretty intense and confronting piece of theatre.
 Why is this a play that is going to resonate with today’s theatre audiences?

-I think that 2020 is the perfect time to bring back Sex/Crime.
 Like all work that’s very specific and carves out its own place in the world, I hope that this play is timeless.

 All of my plays explore challenging queer issues, and I think that’s really important.